4GAR0TH/agaroth__/_posts/2024-08-05-Headless_HTB.md

 ### STEP 5 LET'S TAKE A FOOT IN THE MACHINE

-Now from this dashboard we will see with the help of ntore ami burp suite what happens when we click on the button "Generate a report".
+Now from this dashboard we will see with the help of our friend burp suite what happens when we click on the button "Generate a report".

 ![before_ci.png](/assets/img/before_ci.png)